LukeShortCloud/rootpages/src/openstack/tripleo.rst

 -  Placement
 -  Swift

-Starting with Rocky, an all-in-one cloud can be deployed without the need of an Undercloud.
-This is known as a Standalone deployment and it is almost exactly the same as an Undercloud deployment.
+Starting with Rocky, an all-in-one Overcloud can be deployed without the need of an Undercloud.
+This is known as a Standalone deployment.
+It can be used for proof-of-concept TripleO deployments or for developers as an alternative to `devstack <https://docs.openstack.org/devstack/latest/>`__.
+It is possible to deploy more than one Overcloud node using this method and to scale-up to more nodes at a later date.
+Although possible in upstream TripleO, in RHOSP this is unsupported by Red Hat.

+The process is almost exactly the same as an Undercloud deployment.
 It deploys a fully functional Overcloud onto the local server.
-Unlike a typical Overcloud deployment, Mistral is not used.
+Unlike a typical Overcloud deployment (before the Victoria release where Mistral was removed), Mistral is not used.
 Instructions on how to setup a Standalone cloud are documented `here <https://docs.openstack.org/project-deploy-guide/tripleo-docs/latest/deployment/standalone.html>`__.
 After the installation, the config-download Ansible playbooks will be available in the home directory as ``undercloud-ansible-<UUID>``.
-The Standalone deployment does not support being scaled out and is designed specifically for developers as an alternative to `devstack <https://docs.openstack.org/devstack/latest/>`__.

 By default, some services, such as Heat, are disabled.
 Use this template to re-enable it.